rosed2/Workout-Planner/DEVELOPMENT.md

 1. *4-22-19* Created multiple text boxes to search for exercises by different criteria
 1. *4-22-19* Decided to get rid of buttons for a couple activities and use folders instead
 1. *4-22-19* Figured out how to increase font size and increase width of buttons
+1. *4-23-19* Decided to use ofxDatGuiScrollView to display the exercises after searching
+	1. *4-23-19* Created scroll view that shows results of searching exercises